aaronparker/aaronparker.github.io/_posts/2009-05-17-windows-7-on-a-dell-latitiude-xt2.md

 [FeedDemon](http://www.newsgator.com/Individuals/FeedDemon/Default.aspx) works well with both touch and pen input; however it would be nice to be able to make the FeedDemon UI a little larger to better accommodate touch input.
 Thankfully I've got skinny fingers so it's workable.

 Being able to control the computer with touch input is very convenient, especially when you are reading documents or RSS feeds.
-Whether touch is just a bit of a gimmick or a valid method of input a little more usage will reveal, but it certaintly is convenient.
+Whether touch is just a bit of a gimmick or a valid method of input a little more usage will reveal, but it certainly is convenient.